omriyariv/jquery-singleclick/README.md

 });
 ```

-After including the plugin, you'll be able to register handlers the custom 'singleclick' event as you would register any other jQuery handler:
+After including the plugin, you'll be able to register handlers for the custom 'singleclick' event as you would register any other jQuery handler:
 ```js
 $('#someElement').on('singleclick', function(e) {
     console.log('I was clicked once only');